H4CKY54CK/h4cky54ck.github.io/index.md

     { "keys": ["f6"], "command": "build", "args": {"variant": "SuperConsole"} },
 ]
 ```
 If you have already set some other key bindings, they will all be BETWEEN those two square brackets., and you should already know this.
 If this will be your first addition to your key bindings, and it's empty, c/p it as-is.
 It's universal, since it's specifically for ST3.
-Let's take a break for a moment to very briefly explain brackets.

-- PARENTHESIS: ( )
-- SQUARE BRACKETS: [ ]
-- CURLY BRACKETS: { }
-~~- I'LL BE ANYTHING I DAMN WANT TO BE, LESS THAN AND GREATER THAN, ARROWS, EYES FOR FACES (>_<), ...: < >~~
-- ANGLE BRACKETS: < >

-< and > are not formally considered grouping symbols, as they have other official designations, such as math operators, or whatever you call it on unix where you do `cat from.txt >> to.txt`, yet here we are.

-Anyway, you can save your key bindings settings now, and close it.
+You can save your key binding settings now, and close it.
 You're all good to go from here.
 Just go to `Tools -> Build System -> SuperPython`, and test it.
-Open a new file, enter `print('Hellurr?')`, save it, and use your new key binding (F6 for me), and it should pop up in a new console.
-And it stays open, even if the build crashes, so you can see the traceback now.
+Open a new file, enter `print('Hellurr?')`, save it, and use your new key binding (`F6` for me), and it should pop up in a new console.
+And it stays open, even if the build crashes, so you can see the traceback, too.

 If a new console did not open up after building, Try building from the menu, `Tools -> Build`.
 It should ask you what to build with.
 Select the top one (or whichever one just says Python), and it should run NORMALLY in ST3.
 NOW try your key binding again.
 It should definitely work this time.